Kar1stan/ReactStreets/README.md

 # ReactStreets
 ***
-React project - show list some of world streets.Also contain user list.
+React project - show list some of world streets.Also contains user list.

 ## 💻 Pre-requisites